Our Team

 Airline Services

-Mr. Flock’s multi-disciplined experience in airport financial planning and aviation demand forecasting provides him with the expertise to look at airport development challenges from both an economic and air service perspective.
+Bill’s multi-disciplined experience in airport financial planning and aviation demand forecasting provides him with the expertise to look at airport development challenges from both an economic and air service perspective.
 This background provides him with the understanding that the most sophisticated financial plans can fail to predict a project’s ultimate financial feasibility unless the aviation demand side of the equation has been thoroughly examined and realistically projected.

 Q&A with Bill